datalad-handbook/book/docs/basics/101-145-containersrun.rst

 .. findoutmore:: How to make a Singularity image

-   A singularity containers are build from definition files, often called "recipes".
+   Singularity containers are build from Image files, often called "recipes", that hold a "definition" of the software container and its contents and components.
 The
    `singularity documentation <https://sylabs.io/guides/3.4/user-guide/build_a_container.html>`_
-   has its own tutorial.
-One other way to build one is with `Neurodocker <https://github.com/kaczmarj/neurodocker#singularity>`_.
-This command-line program can help you generate custom Singularity recipes (and also Dockerfiles, from which Docker images are build).
+   has its own tutorial on how to build such Images from scratch.
+   An alternative to writing the Image file by hand is to use `Neurodocker <https://github.com/kaczmarj/neurodocker#singularity>`_.
+This command-line program can help you generate custom Singularity recipes (and also ``Dockerfiles``, from which Docker images are build).
 A wonderful tutorial on how to use Neurodocker is
    `this introduction <https://miykael.github.io/nipype_tutorial/notebooks/introduction_neurodocker.html>`_
    by Michael Notter.